Tengen Toppa Gurren Lagann, Shingeki no Kyojin Recommendations

 TTGL however is much less visceral and more lighthearted although possessing just as much testosterone-filled action and determination to succeed against all odds.

 TTGL is also a deconstruction of the mecha genre and anime in general.
 It is a semi-parody(in classic Gainax style) but also includes a fair amount of drama, good characters and serious plot.
-The war presented in TTGL does have its deeper moments, and great twists brought about by the characters and their reactions
+The war presented in TTGL does have its deeper moments, and great twists brought about by the characters and their reactions to the escalating challenges

 Both series involve a story where the characters are enclosed within some sort of barrier as there are potential threats that reside outside of that barrier.
 The main protagonists of both series have big dreams to travel outside their enclosed realm and adventure out into the unknown.